arishboteco/Inventory-App/docs/deployment/FINAL_DEPLOYMENT_STATUS.md

 ## 🎉 **Final Status: PRODUCTION READY**

-The Django Inventory Application is now fully configured and ready for production deployment on Render.com.
+The Django Inventory Prolication is now fully configured and ready for production deployment on Render.com.
 All critical issues have been resolved, security vulnerabilities addressed, and admin authentication system is operational.

 **Deployment Date**: 2025-08-27
 **Configuration Version**: Final Production